bloggerwang1217/I-m-emo-now/README.md

 2. **Customize Times:** Tap on each time slot to change notification times
 3. **Save Settings:** Tap "Save Times" after making changes
 4. **Test Notifications:** Send a test notification to verify setup

-## Data Privacy

-- ✅ All data stored locally on your device
-- ✅ No cloud storage or external servers
-- ✅ Location only captured during check-ins (no background tracking)
-- ✅ You control data export and sharing
-- ✅ Videos saved to your device camera roll
-- ✅ Can delete individual entries anytime

 ## Project Structure